Mhamad-Raad/final-capstone-frontend/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

 - Thank you to microverse for setting us on this journey.
+- Thanks and appreciation to [Murat Korkmaz](https://www.behance.net/gallery/26425031/Vespa-Responsive-Redesign) in which his design had an influnced on this design.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>